jeanbaptistemora/fluidattacks-universe2/docs/src/docs/development/writing/general/links.md

 ---

-* **GK01:** We *must* check that each hyperlink, apart from leading to a working site, always leads to the right place.
+* **GK01:** We *must* check that each hyperlink, in addition to leading to a working site, always leads to the right place.

 * **GK02:** We *must not* use hyperlinks